SomeWeekendReading/someweekendreading.github.io/_posts/2023-09-30-long-time-no-blog.md

 Most of the plot, while excellent, is irrelevant here.
 The relevant bit: a man wakes up with no memory.
 He has a glass hand with no fingers, which is also a computer.
 The hand tells him he has to find the remaining fingers to restore its memory, and thus learn what's going on.
-Indeed, there are all sorts of incomprehensible things happening around him, some dangerous.
+Indeed, there are all sorts of incomprehensibly creepy things happening around him, some dangerous.
 (Murderous time-traveling aliens, you know.)
 So finding those fingers is a _high priority._